epsm/ElectricPowerSystemModel/README.md

 2. power depends on the degree of frequency like Р=Рnom(Fcur/Fnom)^x.

 #### realization
-Here will be given class diagram with sufficient for the understanding of the program details.
+Here will be given class diagrams with sufficient detalization for the understanding of the program details.
 Also description of the program will be provided.

 + model class diagram
 ![simulation class diagramm](https://cloud.githubusercontent.com/assets/16285736/12733499/e2c67916-c943-11e5-8978-c8f4e34a8a89.jpg)